microsoft/coe-starter-kit/coe-cli/docs/cli-development/documentation.md

 # Documentation

 Documentation is key to understanding how the cli works.
-As new commands are added consider the folowing
+As new commands are added consider the following

 - [Add Markdown Pages](#add-markdown-pages) - Describe the functionality for end users
 - [Recording Command Line](#recording-command-line) to demonstrate process